EricBanker12/react-bubbles/README.md

 - [x] Describe how web servers work.

    Web servers are computers with software listening to incomming requests and responding to them.
-Specific servers have their IP addresses mapped to more memorable domain names and API endpoints are selected by the request url path.
+Specific servers have their IP addresses mapped to more memorable domain names and API endpoints are selected by the request url pathing.

 - [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-   The methods are: Create: post, Read: get, Update: put/patch, Delete: delete
+   The methods are: Create: `post`, Read: `get`, Update: `put`/`patch`, Delete: `delete`

 ## Project Set Up